Clay Mask Recipes

 For oily skin, use natural juices that have an astringent effect such as tomato, lemon, and orange juice.
 For dry and normal skin you can use moisturizing liquids like milk, yogurt, and eggs.
 For a more intense, purifying mask, replace water with raw apple cider vinegar.

-YOGURT: Yogurt made with milk also contains lactic acid, fats, and proteins, that help soothe and exfoliate the skin.
-Yogurt also contains probiotics that may help maintain the healthy microbiome of the skin.
+Yogurt also contains probiotics that may help maintain the healthy microbiome of (the skin research is still out on this one).
 Use full-fat plain organic yogurt.
 Save a little bit next time you eat a carton of yogurt!

 The water content varies a lot among different types of yogurt.
 For example, a major difference between Greek and non-Greek yogurt is with water content.
 Like traditional yogurt, Greek yogurt is made from cultured milk.
 What makes Greek yogurt unique is that after the fermentation process is complete, it’s triple strained.